Jealousy (Pet Shop Boys song)

 "Jealousy" is a song originally written in 1982 by English synth-pop duo Pet Shop Boys, recorded for their fourth studio album, Behaviour (1990).
-It was released on 27 May 1991 as the album's fourth and final single in a slightly remixed form, which appears on both Pet Shop Boys' greatest hits albums.
-It has also been covered by British band Dubstar, and was performed by Robbie Williams at the Pet Shop Boys' 2006 BBC Radio 2 concert at the Mermaid Theatre, a recording of which was released on the Pet Shop Boys' live album Concrete.
+It was released on 28 May 1991 by Parlophone as the album's fourth and final single in a slightly remixed form, which appears on the Pet Shop Boys' greatest hits albums.
+It reached number 12 on the UK Singles Chart.
+The song was performed by Robbie Williams at the Pet Shop Boys' 2006 BBC Radio 2 concert at the Mermaid Theatre, a recording of which was released on the Pet Shop Boys' live album Concrete.

 Background

-In the Further Listening 1990–1991 booklet (enclosed with the 2001 two-CD re-release of Behaviour), Neil Tennant states that "Jealousy" is the first proper song ever composed by the duo.
-Chris Lowe composed the melody at the piano in his parents' home and, as he felt it should be a ballad, asked Tennant to write an intense-sounding lyric.
-Tennant complied by writing a lyric about the simplest form of jealousy: infidelity suspicions aroused by someone's indifferent or disrespectful attitudes towards another person's feelings (such as making his/her partner wait all night for a phone call which never comes).
-The song was then left off three albums because the duo were waiting for legendary film composer Ennio Morricone to agree to score the orchestral arrangement for the song.
-Morricone's answer never came, and Harold Faltermeyer ended up doing the arrangement for the song's release on Behaviour.
+"Jealousy" is the first proper song written by the Pet Shop Boys, and the earliest of their compositions to be recorded and released, according to Neil Tennant.
+In 1982, Chris Lowe composed the melody at the piano in his parents' home and, as he felt it should be a ballad, asked Tennant to write an intense-sounding lyric.
+Tennant complied by writing about the simplest form of jealousy: infidelity suspicions aroused by someone's indifferent or disrespectful attitudes towards another person's feelings (such as making his/her partner wait all night for a phone call which never comes).
+He was inspired by an old friend's jealousy about the amount of time he was spending with his new friend, Lowe.

+"Jealousy" was among the first songs recorded by Tennant and Lowe in their demo sessions at Ray Roberts' London studio.
+They made another demo in 1986 for potential inclusion on Actually.
+Legendary film composer Ennio Morricone was approached to score the orchestral arrangement for the song.
+After a lengthy delay, Morricone passed on "Jealousy" but instead contributed a song that became "It Couldn't Happen Here".
+Producer Harold Faltermeyer ended up doing the arrangement when "Jealousy" was released on Behaviour.